Grantland Rice: Baseball

+Rice coached the 1908 Vanderbilt baseball team.
+He dubbed the Nashville baseball stadium Sulphur Dell, and declared the 1908 Nashville vs. New Orleans game the "greatest game ever played in Dixie."
+Rice authored Baseball Ballads in 1910.

 Football

 In 1907, Rice saw what he would call the greatest thrill he ever witnessed in his years of watching sports during the Sewanee–Vanderbilt football game: the catch by Vanderbilt center Stein Stone, on a double-pass play thrown near the end zone by Bob Blake.
 It set up the touchdown run by Honus Craig that beat Sewanee at the very end for the SIAA championship.
 Vanderbilt coach Dan McGugin in Spalding's Football Guides summation of the season in the SIAA wrote, "The standing.
 First, Vanderbilt; second, Sewanee, a mighty good second;" and that Sewanee halfback Aubrey Lanier "came near winning the Vanderbilt game by his brilliant dashes after receiving punts."

 The Four Horsemen of Notre Dame.

-He is best known for being the successor to Walter Camp in the selection of College Football All-America Teams for beginning in 1925, and for being the writer who dubbed the great backfield of the 1924 Notre Dame Fighting Irish football team the "Four Horsemen" of Notre Dame.
+He is best known for being the successor to Walter Camp in the selection of College Football All-America Teams for beginning in 1925, and for being the writer who dubbed the great backfield of coach Rockne's 1924 Notre Dame Fighting Irish football team the "Four Horsemen" of Notre Dame.
 A Biblical reference to the Four Horsemen of the Apocalypse, this famous account was published in the New York Herald Tribune on October 18, describing the Notre Dame vs. Army game played at the Polo Grounds in New York City:

 Outlined against a blue-gray October sky the Four Horsemen rode again.
 In dramatic lore they are known as famine, pestilence, destruction and death.
 These are only aliases.
 Their real names are: Stuhldreher, Miller, Crowley and Layden.
 They formed the crest of the South Bend cyclone before which another fighting Army team was swept over the precipice at the Polo Grounds this afternoon as 55,000 spectators peered down upon the bewildering panorama spread out upon the green plain below.